sfzinstruments/BengtNilsson.HeadroomPiano/README.md

 ## Update Log

-- Jan 2, 2022 : Rename Damper to Hi-Damp for less confusion.
+- Jan 2, 2022 : Rename control, Damper to Hi-Damp for less confusion.

 - Nov 28, 2020 : Remove unnecessary master width for reducing CPU load and sticked an unused CC to maintain CC order.